Did you know that the holidays are the perfect time to develop a gift PR guide?

 7) Use PR software to create a media list

-You will want to reach out to editors who cover your industry, so if you have access to PR tools like Pressfarm, you can save countless hours of searching for editors and crafting the perfect pitch based on the topics these people have covered in the past.
+You will want to reach out to editors who cover your industry.
+If you have access to PR tools like Pressfarm, you can save countless hours of searching for editors.
+It’ll also be easier to craft the perfect pitch based on the topics these people have covered in the past.

 8) Be strategic with the subject line